Business Insight

 Outside of the new penalty options (discussed below), these new changes include enhancements to existing tools (such as monitoring and investigation, determinations and court orders), as well as adding significant new tools such as regulator-driven code-making powers and the ability to conduct public inquiries into matters relating to privacy, at the direction of the Attorney-General.

 The expansion of code-making powers signals a shift to a regulator-driven regime where the OAIC will be able to identify areas of concern and develop a code at the direction of the Attorney-General, potentially requiring entities to comply with additional privacy obligations outside of the legislative process.
-New provisions for the development of a Childrens Online Privacy Code have also been included.
-The development of this code will likely operate as a test for the OAIC’s new powers as the Government has promised specific funding for the development of the code.
+New provisions for the development of a Childrens Online Privacy Code have also been introduced.
+The development of this code will likely operate as a test for the OAIC’s new code-making powers as the Government has promised specific funding for the development of the code.
+The Privacy Commissioner has also added her voice to the proposal for age restrictions on social media services, stating that the Code will form “part of the puzzle” helping to positively shape the online environment.

 What it means for you